Gimlet (tool)

 A gimlet is a hand tool for drilling small holes, mainly in wood, without splitting.
 It was defined in Joseph Gwilt's Architecture (1859) as "a piece of steel of a semi-cylindrical form, hollow on one side, having a cross handle at one end and a worm or screw at the other".

 A gimlet is always a small tool.
 A similar tool of larger size is called an auger.
 The cutting action of the gimlet is slightly different from an auger and the initial hole it makes is smaller; the cutting edges pare away the wood, which is moved out by the spiral sides, falling out through the entry hole.
-This also pulls the gimlet farther into the hole as it is turned; unlike a bradawl, pressure is not required once the tip has been drawn in.
+This also pulls the gimlet further into the hole as it is turned.
+Unlike a bradawl, pressure is not required once the tip has been drawn in.

 The name gimlet comes from the Old French guinbelet, guimbelet, later guibelet, probably a diminutive of the Anglo-French wimble, a variation of "guimble", from the Middle Low German wiemel (cf. the Scandinavian wammie, 'to bore or twist').
 Modern French uses the term vrille, also the French for "tendril".

 Use as a metaphor

-The term is also used figuratively to describe something as sharp or piercing, and also to describe the twisting, boring motion of using a gimlet.
-The term gimlet-eyed can mean sharp-eyed or squint-eyed (one example of this use is Major General Smedley Darlington Butler, who was known as "Old Gimlet Eye").
+The term is also used figuratively to describe something as sharp or piercing, along with describing the twisting, boring motion of using a gimlet.
+For example, the gimlet cocktail may be named after the tool.
+The term gimlet-eyed can mean sharp-eyed or squint-eyed.
+One example of this use is Major General Smedley Darlington Butler, who was known as "Old Gimlet Eye".